-Since it is unknown what the travel speeds, travel times, queue lengths or lane utilization will be in the future, it is impossible to conduct quantitative checks on these MOEs for the design year models.
-Therefore, the validation tests for these MOEs for design year models consist of a visual check of the traffic model for reasonableness.
+Given the context within which quantitative checks on MOEs (specifically travel speeds, travel times, queue lengths and lane utilization) are conducted for the design year models, the validation tests for the MOEs for design year models consist of a visual check of the traffic model for reasonableness.
 Additionally, the analyst should perform the qualitative validation tests as summarized in Table 8.4 as appropriate.

 In addition to the visual and qualitative tests, the analyst should compare the travel times, travel speeds and queue results from the design year model to existing conditions data to assess whether the relative increase/decrease in each MOE between the scenarios is reasonable.

 Conduct the quantitative volume validation tests and qualitative/visual checks by direction for each 15-minute analysis period for every model run.
-Summarize the results of the quantitative volume validation tests and qualitative/visual checks for the average of all (valid) runs.
+Summarize and document the results of the quantitative volume validation tests and qualitative/visual checks for the average of all (valid) runs.
 Include a copy the volume validations tests as an attachment to the modeling methodology report and submit to the regional office for review and comment.
 The regional office will involve BTO-TASU in the review as appropriate.
 For sample formats or questions on the design year volume validation test, please contact BTO-TASU via the DOT Traffic Analysis & Modeling mailbox (DOTTrafficAnalysisModeling@dot.wi.gov).

 9.2 Traffic Volume Development

-Work with the WisDOT regional traffic staff and traffic forecasting section (TFS) to develop the forecasts for the design year.
+Work with the WisDOT regional traffic staff and WisDOT-TFS to develop the forecasts for the design year.
 Chapter 9 of the WisDOT Transportation Planning Manual provides details on the process for obtaining and developing traffic forecasts.

-The forecasts developed by the TFS typically provide forecasts for the average annual daily traffic (AADT) and peak-hour intersection turning movement volumes (if requested).
+The forecasts developed by the WisDOT-TFS typically provide forecasts for the average annual daily traffic (AADT) and peak-hour intersection turning movement volumes (if requested).
 The microsimulation models, however, often require the use O-D matrix tables in addition to or instead of turning movement volumes and generally need to capture 15-minute profiles for the warm-up, analysis and cool-down periods.
 Further, microsimulation models require the use of a balanced volume data set, and oftentimes the traffic forecasts will reflect unbalanced volumes.
-Thus, in most cases, it will not be possible to enter the forecasts into the microsimulation model directly as provided by the TFS.
+Thus, in most cases, it will not be possible to enter the forecasts into the microsimulation model directly as provided by the WisDOT-TFS.

-Document the methodology used to develop and modify the forecasts for use in the microsimulation models in the Traffic Forecasting Methodology Report and submit to the regional office and TFS for approval.
-The TFS will typically provide any comments on their review of the forecasting methodology report in DT2340.
+Document the methodology used to develop and modify the forecasts for use in the microsimulation models in the Traffic Forecasting Methodology Report and submit to the regional office and WisDOT-TFS for approval.
+The WisDOT-TFS will typically provide any comments on their review of the forecasting methodology report in DT2340.
 The regional office will involve BTO-TASU in the review as appropriate.

 9.2.1 Design Hour Volumes for Microsimulation Models

-Guidance on how to develop the design-hour volumes (DHV) for microsimulation models is forthcoming.
+The analyst shall coordinate with WisDOT regional traffic staff, WisDOT-TFS and BTO-TASU as appropriate to develop design-hour volumes (DHV) for microsimulation models.

 9.2.2 Origin-Destination Matrix Development for Microsimulation Models

-Guidance on how to develop the O-D matrices for microsimulation models is forthcoming.
+The analyst shall coordinate with WisDOT regional traffic staff, WisDOT-TFS and BTO-TASU as appropriate to develop the O-D matrices for microsimulation models.

-Documentation/Reporting/Presentation of Results October 2017
+Documentation/Reporting/Presentation of Results January 2018